Arlen22/TiddlyServer/README.md

 >
 > You will need to use the bookmarklet included in the directory pages to fix the saving.
 The bookmarklet needs to be clicked each time the affected wiki is opened, after which saving should work normally until the page is reloaded.
 If there are unsaved changes, another change needs to be made to trigger a save.
 >
 > The updated tiddler is also included as another link and may be dragged into the wiki to import the tiddler normally.
-After import the wiki will still need to be saved, either by downloading or by using the bookmarklet.
+After import, the wiki will still need to be saved, either by downloading or by using the bookmarklet.
 >
 > This is a bug in TiddlyWiki, and is fixed in version 5.1.15.